jfrog/documentation/jfrog-applications/jfrog-cli/get-started/configurations/jfrog-platform-configuration.md

 The `exchange-oidc-token` (alias: `eot`) command is used to exchange an OIDC token (such as those provided by GitHub Actions or other CI systems) for a JFrog Platform access token and associated username.
 This is useful in automation workflows where credentials must be derived securely via an identity provider.

+🔒 Important Notes about OIDC Authentication:

+OIDC tokens are short-lived and **do not support refresh**.
+OIDC access tokens are not renewable.
+They are designed for one-time use during CI pipelines and do not have an automatic refresh mechanism like other types of tokens.
+As a result, the authentication will remain valid only for the duration of that pipeline or until the token expires.

+This flow is built specifically for CI/CD pipelines where the identity provider (e.g. GitHub Actions) issues a fresh OIDC tokenID for every pipeline run.
+This ensures maximum security and minimizes long-lived secrets.

 |                   |                                                                                  |
 |-------------------|----------------------------------------------------------------------------------|
 | Command name      | exchange-oidc-token                                                              |